Yellow Chili's

 Instructions

-• In a bowl, add garlic powder, chili powder, pepper powder, salt, and dried rosemary.
-Give everything a good mix and reserve it for later use
+• In a small bowl, mix together garlic powder, chili powder, pepper powder, salt, and dried rosemary.
+Stir them until well combined.
+Set the seasoning mixture aside for later use.

 Seasoning mix in a glass bowl